nautilus-cyberneering/secure-git-guide/docs/010_GPG-Git-commits-partially-verified.md

 ```

+### Commit signature on GitHub

-That is how Git works, but GitHub does not work exactly like Git.
+That is how Git works, but [GitHub](https://github.com/) does not work exactly like Git.
 On the [GitHub Documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key#generating-a-gpg-key) you can read:

 > Note: _When asked to enter your email address, ensure that you enter the verified email address for your GitHub account.
 To keep your email address private, use your GitHub-provided no-reply email address.
 For more information, see "Verifying your email address" and "Setting your commit email address."_